 - This page does not update in real time.
 Your submission generates an email to the Chief Medical Examiner, who will fill in the data.

 - Challenge IS OPEN NOW and through Dec 31 2020.

 - Formats: Print books, audio books, radio dramatizations, or e-books may be used.

 - You get one Toe Tag per victim.
 What counts?
 If the person is significant enough to be given a name, and includes a cause of death you can cite, then it counts.
 Examples:

 - Sophia was convicted of shooting her barista, Arabica Simpson, for messing up her coffee order. - COUNTS, NAMED and CAUSE OF DEATH cited

-- He murdered his wife's asthmatic lover, Elmont Q. Thorpmeister III for messing up their relationship. - DOES NOT COUNT (NAMED, but no CAUSE OF DEATH cited).
+- He murdered his wife's wealthy lover, Elmont Q. Dresden-Thorpmeister III for programming the TV to only play Hallmark Christmas movies. - DOES NOT COUNT (NAMED, but no CAUSE OF DEATH cited).

 - Reviews: You do not need to write reviews, but you are welcome to.
 If you supply a link to your blog or Goodreads review, I will link to it.

-- Bloggers are welcome to copy the toe tag image from the header for your blog.
+- Bloggers are welcome to copy the toe tag image from the header (or any image that catches your fancy) for your blog.

 - For more details on what counts and what doesn't, see the FAQ page.